 Who might need to complete an SKE?

-– You completed your degree a number of years ago and feel that you have not kept up to date with the current content
+– You completed a relevant degree more than 5 years ago and feel that you have not kept up to date with the current content

 – You have a strong A Level in the subject and want to teach off of this.
 This means that you will have covered a great deal of the content although may not have explored the required skills to the highest level.
 You may have some gaps that need addressing.

 – You want to teach English and have a degree in English Literature, but have not covered the Language areas of the curriculum.

 – You want to teach Computer Science having completed a degree in Business, ICT or IT

 – You want to teach Science but your degree is too specialised to cover all of the content within your discipline